graphql-java-kickstart/graphql-java-tools/README.md

 ```

 When given a BookResolver instance, GraphQL Java Tools first attempts to map methods on the resolver before mapping them on the data class.
 If there is a matching method on the resolver, the data class instance is passed as the first argument to the resolver function.
+This does not apply to root resolvers, since those don't have a data class to resolve for.
+An optional argument can be defined to inject the `DataFetchingEnvironment`, and must be the last argument.

 Since the Query object is a root GraphQL object, it doesn't have an associated data class:
 ```java